-The Remuneration Policy was approved by shareholders at the AGM on 7th February 2020 and the revised policy below will be put forward for approval once more at the next AGM.
-The formal policy remains as set out in the 31 August 2020 report and accounts pending approval of the below.
+The Remuneration Policy was approved by shareholders by approval of the prior period's Remuneration Report at the AGM on 20th June 2022.
 To facilitate the reading of the policy which follows, out of date references have been removed.

 Remuneration Policy Table: